the Tarot Card Suits

 Tarot card suits are divided into four classifcations:

-This is an ingenious system to assist the mind, psyche and soul in more deeply interpreting the subtle nuances of a reality.
+This is an ingenious system to assist the mind, psyche, and soul in more deeply interpreting the subtle nuances of reality.

 By dividing out the four major aspects of the human saga, our psyche is able to magnetize all the pieces together into a full-featured masterpiece.

 That’s what the psyche does best.
 It transforms choppy bits of data into a fluid, unified stream of full awareness.
 This is also the process of Tarot interpretation.
 Essentially, the Tarot is designed much the same way our psyche in constructed.
 This is why the Tarot, to this day, is still the most utilized oracle and psychic development tool.